Lalor

 AreaSearch assessment of residential development drivers sees a low level of activity in Lalor, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Lalor has seen around 64 new homes approved each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 323 homes were approved, with an additional 43 approved so far in FY-26.
-Despite a declining population, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers in Lalor shows approximately 64 new homes approved annually.
+Between FY-21 and FY-25, around 323 homes were approved, with another 43 approved so far in FY-26.
+Despite population decline, housing supply has been adequate relative to demand, indicating a balanced market with good buyer choice.

-The average value of new homes being built is $452,000, slightly above the regional average, suggesting focus on quality developments.
-This financial year, $3.8 million in commercial approvals have been registered, indicating the area's residential character.
-Compared to Greater Melbourne, Lalor has significantly less development activity, 81.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
+New homes are built at an average construction cost of $452,000, slightly above the regional average, suggesting focus on quality developments.
+This year, $3.8 million in commercial approvals have been registered, reflecting Lalor's residential character.
+Compared to Greater Melbourne, Lalor has significantly less development activity, with 81.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings, also under the national average, indicating an established area with potential planning limitations.
 New development consists of 49.0% detached dwellings and 51.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a shift from the existing housing composition, which is currently 89.0% houses, indicating decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.
-The location has approximately 549 people per dwelling approval, reflecting an established area.
+This shift reflects decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.
+Lalor currently has approximately 549 people per dwelling approval, reflecting an established area.

 Frequently Asked Questions - Development